cloak-s/LOTH/README.md

 Live on the Hump

+## 📚 Citation

+If you find our work useful, please consider citing it:

 @inproceedings{wang2024live,
   title={Live on the Hump: Self Knowledge Distillation via Virtual Teacher-Students Mutual Learning}, author={Wang, Shuang and Hao, Pengyi and Wu, Fuli and Bai, Cong},